 Fibromyalgia Plus Pregnancy Equals Painful

 I wasn’t diagnosed with fibromyalgia until a year after my fourth child was born.
 It didn’t occur to me during my pregnancy that I shouldn’t be experiencing the pain levels I was.
-That the stomach issues, back pains, irritability, and other issues were more intense than a typical pregnancy.
+The stomach issues, back pains, irritability, and other issues were more intense than in a typical pregnancy.
 Had doctors listened to me the countless times I voiced my concerns, I would have been able to enjoy my pregnancies more than I did at the time, and I would have known there were options for women living with fibromyalgia and pregnancy.

-Unfortunately, there is nothing I can do now to change how difficult my pregnancies were back then.
-What I can do now, is to help other women who are experiencing fibromyalgia while pregnant.
+Unfortunately, there is nothing I can do now to change how complicated my pregnancies were back then.
+What I can do now is to help other women who are experiencing fibromyalgia while pregnant.
 There are options.
 You do have choices to safeguard yourself and your unborn child.
 Pregnancy does not have to be miserable and painful the entire time.
 Pregnancy can be uncomfortable, exhausting, and terrifying for anyone, but when fibromyalgia is added to the mix, it can be even more overwhelming and stressful.
 There are ways to get relief.
 Here are some tips and resources to help.

 Tips for Fibromyalgia and Pregnancy